“The major domo of songwriters.”

 David Poe is a composer fellow of the Sundance Institute.
 He has scored seven films, including an official selection of the Sundance Film Festival.
 Shadowland, a collaboration with contemporary dance company Pilobolus, has been on tour since 2009, performed on every continent, for Her Majesty Queen Elizabeth II, and was released as a feature film in 2014.
 Poe has produced recordings for other artists including Regina Spektor, Kraig Jarret Johnson, Grace Kelly, Jenifer Jackson, Amy Raasch, John “Scrapper” Sneider and Brendan Hines.

 Transplanted from the American Midwest to New York City, David Poe served as the sound engineer at CBGB’s 313 Gallery before signing to Sony/Epic.
 He currently lives in Los Angeles.

 “What The President Said,” a new protest song by David Poe and Sister C, features voices from the Women’s March and the LAX protest.

-The song challenges a president who many believe is imperiling American ideals with outrageous falsehoods, divisiveness, brinkmanship, and incompetence, and is aiming to invigorate voters before midterm elections this November, and beyond.
+The song challenges a president who many believe is imperiling American ideals with outrageous falsehoods, divisiveness, brinkmanship, and incompetence.

 In the animated video, the Statue Of Liberty comes alive and leads a diverse and ever-growing group of Americans across the country.
 When Liberty falls and loses grip of her torch, the people come to her rescue.
 Before it hits the ground, a group of women catches Liberty’s torch in a formation evoking Iwo Jima.
 Liberty retrieves the torch and it becomes a microphone: “Show me what democracy looks like!”
 The people run to Liberty, answering, “This is what democracy looks like.”